Real Estate Brokers and Salespersons

 2.9 License Renewal Term

-A. Licenses shall be renewed every two (2) years on May 1 of each even numbered year.
+B. Licenses issued before January 1, 2020 shall be renewed every two (2) years on May 1 of each even numbered year.

-C. Licensees are responsible for the timely renewal of their license.
-The Department may provide notice of the license renewal requirement as a courtesy but the absence of such notice shall not be construed as relieving licensees from their responsibility for timely license renewal.
+D. Licensees are responsible for the timely renewal of their license.
+The Department may provide notice of the license renewal requirement as a courtesy, but the absence of such notice shall not be construed as relieving licensees from their responsibility for timely license renewal.

-D. Failure to renew prior to May 1 of every even numbered year shall result in the institution of administrative disciplinary proceedings in accordance with the Administrative Procedures Act, R.I.
-Gen. Laws § 42-35-1 et seq., and the Department's Rules of Procedure for Administrative Hearings, Part 10-00-2 of this Title.
+E. Failure to renew prior to the expiration date of an issued license shall result in the institution of administrative disciplinary proceedings in accordance with the Administrative Procedures Act, R.I.
+Gen. Laws Chapter 42-35, and the Department's Rules of Procedure for Administrative Hearings, Part 10-00-2 of this Title.

 2.10 Disaffiliation of License